-Pin No. Mnemonic Description 23 V {REF} Internal Compensation Node.
+Pin No. Mnemonic Description 22 R {SET} Bias Current Resistor.
+Connecting a resistor between this pin and ground sets the charge pump output current.
+23 V {REF} Internal Compensation Node.
 DC biased at half the tuning range.
 Connect decoupling capacitors to the ground plane as close to this pin as possible.
-24 V{BIAS} Reference Voltage.
+24 V {BIAS} Reference Voltage.
 Connect a 100 nF decoupling capacitor to the ground plane as close to this pin as possible.
 25, 32 C {REG} 1, C {REG} 2 Outputs from the LDO Regulator.
 Pin 25 and Pin 32 are the supply voltages to the digital circuits.
-Nominal voltage of 1.8 V. Decoupling capacitors of 100 nF connected to AGND are required for these pins.
-26 PDB {RF} RF {OUT} A Power-Down.
-A logic low on this pin powers down the RF {OUT} A± outputs only.
-This power-down function is also software controllable.
-Do not leave this pin floating.
-27 DV {DD} Digital Power Supply.
-This pin must be at the same voltage as AV{DD} .
-Do not connect to V{RF} .
+Nominal voltage of 1.8 V. Decoupling capacitors of 100 nF connected to A {GND} are required for these pins.
+26 PDB{RF} RF Power-Down.
+A logic low on this pin mutes the RF outputs.
+This mute function is also software controllable.
+27 DV{DD} Digital Power Supply.
+This pin must be at the same voltage as AV {DD} .
 Place decoupling capacitors to the ground plane as close to this pin as possible.
 28 REF {IN} B Complementary Reference Input.
-If unused, ac couple this pin to A {GND} .
+If unused, ac-couple this pin to A {GND} .
 29 REFINA Reference Input.
 30 MUXOUT Multiplexer Output.
 The multiplexer output allows the digital lock detect, the analog lock detect, scaled RF, or the scaled reference frequency to be externally accessible.
 31 SD_GND Digital Σ - Δ Modulator Ground.
 Pin 31 is the ground return path for the Σ - Δ modulator.
-EPAD Exposed Pad.
+EP Exposed Pad.
 The exposed pad must be connected to A {GND} .